albirrkarim/react-speech-highlight-demo/PROBLEMS.md

 This will cause a bad experience for the user.
 Even on devices like iPad and iPhone, they have rules that the delay between user interaction and the audio being played must not exceed 4 seconds, or it will fail.

-They will give error like this
+It will give an error like this

 ```
 Unhandled Promise Rejection: NotAllowedError: The request is not allowed by the user agent or the platform in the current context, possibly because the user denied permission.